1. Introduction

 ../_images/omp_contributions.png

-Starting from the version 3.0, released on May 2008, OpenMP included the support for asynchronous tasks.
+Starting from version 3.0, released on May 2008, OpenMP included support for asynchronous tasks.
 The reference implementation, which was used to measure the benefits that tasks provided to the programming model, was developed at BSC and consisted on the Nanos4 run-time library and the Mercurium source-to-source compiler.

 Our next contribution, which was included in OpenMP 4.0 (released on July 2013), was the extension of the tasking model to support data dependences, one of the strongest points of OmpSs that allows to define fine-grain synchronization among tasks.
 This feature was tested using Mercurium source-to-source compiler and the Nanos++ RTL.